munawwar-ahd/why-did-i-commit-/README.md

 It is about showing up once a day and being honest

-One meaningful commit is enough
+One meaningful commit is enough.